 We each create a set of moral codes.
 Some may have none at all, others a long long list with many intricate details.
 It is our own personal construct.
 We each devise a unique set of rights and wrongs.
 No two people share the exact same list and most significantly, no moral code is agreed upon by all people.
 Some forms of morality are adopted and considered important by more people than others.

 Some have tried to think of one rule, one moral stance that might be universally agreed upon.
 The more heinous the act, the greater the number of those that might consider it to be wrong, immoral.
 It is as if we need a starting point to then build upon.
-Alas, no one seems to be even able to get this one judgement set in place.
-There is always a few that will consider the circumstance and the context.
-In some cases, even the most troubling action can have a justification.
+Alas, no one seems to be even able to make a judgement which all people will agree to.
+The circumstance and the context are taken into account.
+There is always a few that will find that even the most troubling action can have a justification.

 As each day passes we adjust our list of moral codes.
 We add new ones and demote others.
 Those that travel to see how other cultures thrive have their morality and ethics tested the most.
 Many begin to see that what they had firmly held to be true and proper does not have to be so rigorously enforced.

 In times of war, people can quickly cast aside their personal moral codes.
 We can be taught to kill and maim in the arena of conflict leaving behind the notion of do no harm to anyone far behind.
 We are much more likely to do something horrid if under the command of people that have the air of authority.
 People are more inclined to do terrible things to others if we are told to do so.
 Responsibility is deferred to those in charge.